Ghostface (Scream): Concept and creation

 Following the description in Williamson's script of a "ghost mask", Craven and designers had originally intended to use a white motif, creating a white cloak and hood for the killer's costume.
 It was the intervention of Maddalena, who felt that the cloak would be scarier if it was black, that resulted in the dark costume shown on screen.
 The cloak itself had to be custom-made for the film, as the "Father Death" outfit identified in Scream as that of the killers did not really exist; the Fun World mask was sold only as a stand-alone item.
 The cloak entered into retail markets only following the release of Scream.
 Each cloak was estimated to cost $700 to hand-produce by a seamstress and was made of a heavy, thick, black material, with reflective threads woven throughout, creating a subtle glimmer.
 The cloak was created to help conceal the identity of the killers by covering most of their visible bodies, as it was believed that otherwise audiences would be able to guess which character was involved by his or her clothing and body-shape.

-The knife used by Ghostface in the films is a custom prop knife based on the Buck 120 Hunting Knife, which has since been discontinued by its manufacturer.
+The knife used by Ghostface in the films is a custom prop knife based on the Buck 120 Hunting Knife.
 The knife blades are made of aluminum or chrome-paint-coated plastic with a rubber handle, depending on the scenario for which they are needed.
 The handle is black with a silver metallic appearance for the tip.
 The Buck 120 knife was chosen as the model for the Ghostface weapon because of the large blade it features.